 - Close the lid, open up the bottom vent and let the lump burn down.

 - Leave it to cool.

 Using standard Big Green Egg lump it took about two and a half hours to burn down completely.
 It then took about 4 hours to cool completely.

 To protect the gasket as much as possible, I regulated the heat with the bottom vent so that it didn’t go above 400°C/750°F. I strongly recommend that you do this.

 These pictures are after the clean burn completed and ash removed, nearly as good as new:

 The hole at the top needed wiping down with some moist kitchen towel to remove the final bits of gunk after the Egg had cooled down.

-The inside of the dome had small flakes of detritus left, I used a wire brush to dislodge all of this into the ash:
+The inside of the dome had small flakes of detritus left, I used a scraping stone to dislodge all of this into the ash.